A Central Limit Theorem for the average target hitting time for a random walk on a random graph: Auxiliary Results

 The uniform Delta method, c.f.
 Theorem 3.8. in \cite{Vaart98}, is a crucial point in our analysis.
-We extend the result by van der Vaart to include the setting where one or multiple components of $\theta_n$ tend to infinity as $n$ increases.
-We begin by observing that uniform continuity with respect to a sequence often arises naturally:
+We extend the result by van der Vaart to include the setting where one or multiple components of $\theta_n$ tend to infinity as $n$ increases: